creepinson/keyv/README.md

 # Storez

-A content store library that uses collections
+A (work in progress) content store library that uses collections